CtrlK

 Trigger Term Quality

-Excellent coverage of natural terms users would say: 'bicep for role assignment', 'what role should I assign', 'least privilege role', 'RBAC role for', 'role to read blobs', 'role for managed identity', 'custom role definition', 'assign role to identity', 'permissions to assign roles'.
-These are realistic, varied phrases a user would naturally use.
+Excellent coverage of natural trigger terms users would actually say: 'bicep for role assignment', 'what role should I assign', 'least privilege role', 'RBAC role for', 'role to read blobs', 'role for managed identity', 'custom role definition', 'assign role to identity', 'what role do I need to grant access', 'permissions to assign roles'.
+These cover many natural phrasings.

 3 / 3